 - Hand sanded and tumbled to remove all burrs and sharp edges

 - Levers look great on blued or stainless steel rifles

-- Work on Marlin lever-actions built 1950 or newer
+- Work on Marlin Finger Lever -actions built 1950 or newer

 WHICH MARLIN'S LOOP LEVER DO I NEED?

 1. Marlin “Rifle Caliber” models *mostly* all use the same lever based on their trigger plate + butt stock

 - Marlin Pistol Grip Butt Stock Lever, Black (336 30-30, 308/338, 410, 444, 1895 45-70, 450M)

 - Marlin Straight Grip Butt Stock Lever, Black (336 30-30, 308/338, 410, 444, 1895 45-70, 450M)